Customer Service Manager Resume Examples and Templates for 2023

 According to the Bureau of Labor Statistics, management occupations are expected to grow 8% between 2021 and 2031.
 Many of these job openings will be in customer service.
 Although companies are always looking for experienced management professionals, you’ll still need to carefully align your resume with the job description to maximize your chances of success.

-For example, if you’re pursuing a role that involves frequent collaboration with the sales department, you’d want to showcase your cross-functional leadership experience.
-If an organization is seeking a manager who excels in staff development, you’d want to highlight examples of you building teams and providing training to enhance performance.
+For example, if you’re pursuing a role that involves frequent collaboration with the sales department, showcase your cross-functional leadership experience.
+If an organization is seeking a manager who excels in staff development, you’d highlight examples of you building teams and providing training to enhance performance.
 By tailoring your resume to the job description, you’ll significantly increase your odds of landing the interview.

 Customer service manager resumes should always use a reverse chronological format.
 This ensures that your most recent and relevant experience is featured towards the top of your document.
 Functional resumes are not recommended for these types of positions, as a skill-based resume won’t allow you to provide tangible examples of your customer service and leadership experience.